Quantum optics in MATLAB: Dissipative atom-field dynamics

-\item Once $\delta p$ is calculated, it will be compared with a random number $r$.
-If $r > \delta p$, no jump occurs and the state $\ket{\psi(\delta t)}$ will be normalized (divide the state by its norm).
-Whereas, if $r < \delta p$, a quantum jump occurs, and the normalized state at $\delta t$ will be
+\item Once $\delta p$ is calculated, it will be compared with a random number $r$ chosen from a uniform distribution between 0 and 1.
+If $r > \delta p$, no jump occurs and the state $\ket{\psi(\delta t)}$ will be normalized.
+And if $r < \delta p$, a quantum jump occurs, and the normalized state at $\delta t$ will be